-Write a critical response to one of the Guest Lectures you attended in the First and Second Semester Term.
-The target reader is the guest speaker or the person who invited her/him, so your essay should not simply summarize what was said but rather critically respond to the issues raised.
+Write a critical response to one of the Guest Lectures you attended in the First and Second Semester Terms.
+Your essay should not simply summarize what was said but rather critically respond to the issues raised.
 Essays should be 1000 words plus-or-minus 10 percent, excluding references.
 The deadlines for submission are

-- Tuesday 8 February 2022 for the 1st Semester Term - Friday 17 June 2022 for the 2nd Semester Term
+- Tuesday 7 February 2023 for the 1st Semester Term - Friday 16 June 2023 for the 2nd Semester Term